emilgras/simple-flask/README.md

 ## Who is the target audience?

+* Students
 * Programmers
 * Software developers
 * Entrepreneurs
 * Anyone with an interest in Python and programming in general
-* Anyone who wants to learn how to use Flask with Docker
+* Python, FLask and Docker beginners

 ## Prerequisites